Production Planning and Control System (PPC)

 Effective planning and control;

-- Informs suppliers for the requirement of raw materials.
+- Informs suppliers of the requirement of raw materials.
 Thus it ensures that the raw materials are available during the production.

-- Ensures uninterrupted flow of materials through the production line
+- Ensures the uninterrupted flow of materials through the production line

 - Helps to reduce investment in inventory